ToFeWe/Bagging-Regression-Trees/src/documentation/introduction.rst

 How to run parts of the code?
 How to replicate the output myself?
 ==========================================================

-The term paper project has been implemented using Python and a replication template by cite:`Gaudecker2014`, which builds on the build automation tool waf.
+The project has been implemented using Python and a replication template by :cite:`Gaudecker2014`, which builds on the build automation tool waf.

 To run the code yourself you have to follow the following steps:
   * Make sure to have Miniconda or Anaconda installed.
 A modern LaTeX distribution (e.g. TeXLive, MacTex, or MikTex) needs to be found on your path.